Removal of Breast Implants and Capsules

 Breast Implant Illness (BII): BII is the term used to describe a wide group of unexplained persisting symptoms that some women with breast implants experience.
 These symptoms may include aches and pain, chronic fatigue, brain fog, rashes, hair loss, and gastrointestinal discomfort.
 Studies are still being conducted to understand the link between implants and these symptoms.
 Some women report that symptoms progressively resolve after their implants are removed.

-Removing breast implants, along with the capsules, are at times medically indicated.
+Removing breast implants, along with the entire capsules, are at times medically indicated.
 Women with implants are recommended to speak with a surgeon to determine if implant removal is appropriate for them.